Tyche

 probably not yet forty.
 Right after finishing his Ph.D. degree in

-1942, he had attended the Army language school for Russian and then
+1942, he had gone into the Army language school for Russian and then

 become an officer in the Navy.
 After the war he had got a job at the